France to sharpen attack, add pace against Germany

 If there was one game at this World Cup, however, where France really seemed to miss the injured Franck Ribery it was the game against the African champions.

-Olivier Giroud was given lots of credit for doing the ugly work in the centre of attack, maintaining possession and winning the high balls against the Nigeria defenders.
+Olivier Giroud was given lots of credit for doing the ugly work in the center of attack, maintaining possession and winning the high balls against the Nigeria defenders.

 DARTING RUNS